godotengine/godot-docs/classes/class_poolbytearray.rst

 Description
 -----------

 An :ref:`Array<class_Array>` specifically designed to hold bytes.
 Optimized for memory usage, does not fragment the memory.

-Note that this type is passed by value and not by reference.
+**Note:** This type is passed by value and not by reference.

 Method Descriptions
 -------------------